 Chamber has four side chambers.
 Two of these chambers are modern reconstructions and do not reflect original structure.

-Unique feature of Le Déhus is a standing stone in the middle of chamber – it almost reaches a capstone.
-It is not completely clear, what is the original purpose of this stone – may be it was an attempt to prevent the capstone from fracturing (capstone in fact fractured and was repaired in the 19th century).
+Unique feature of Le Déhus is a standing stone in the middle of the chamber – it almost reaches a capstone.
+It is not completely clear, what is the original purpose of this stone – maybe it was an attempt to prevent the capstone from fracturing (capstone in fact fractured and was repaired in the 19th century).
 But it is possible that this upright stone holds some symbolic meaning.

 Archaeological findings show that Le Déhus certainly was used for burials.